 The future looks promising for the automotive industry and perhaps even for self-driven cars.
 However, there are many challenges that need to be overcome and issues that must be solved. occur with these newfangled systems.
 Time will tell how many lawsuits arise due to self-driving cars and their vulnerabilities.

-Thanks to our friends and contributors from Wiseman Bray PLLC for their insight into car accident cases.
+Thanks to our friends and contributors from Patterson Bray for their insight into car accident cases.